planetlabs/datalake/README.md

 A datalake is an archive that contains files and [metadata](https://github.com/planetlabs/datalake-common) records about those files.
+The datalake project consists of a number of pieces:

+- The [datalake-ingester][ingester] that listens for new files pushed to the datalake and ingests their metadata so it can be searched.

+- The [datalake-api][api] to query over the files in the datalake.

-This datalake project is a python library and command-line tool for managing a datalake.
+- This project, which is a python and command-line client for interacting with the datalake.
 You can use it to push files to the datalake, list the files available in the datalake, and retrieve files from the datalake.

-Where do the files get archived?
-In an s3 bucket that you configure.
-And perhaps eventually in other kinds of storage.
+To use this client, you (or somebody on your behalf) must be operating an instance of the datalake-ingester and the datalake-api.
+You will need some configuration information from them.

 Why would I use this?
 Because you just want to get all of the files into one place with nice uniform metadata so you can know what is what.
 Then you can